T Level: Hairdressing, Beauty & Barbering

 Business and commercial awareness: e.g. recognising how business and commercial awareness impacts on solutions; promote sales and additional treatments to enhance the client experience and improve sales and retention; promoting and building up a business on behalf of an employer using a range of marketing techniques; costing and pricing of services; day-to-day running of a business; presenting self (e.g. as a brand ambassador)

-Demonstrate compliance with appropriate regulations. e.g. develop solutions that concur with legal and industry requirements and
+Demonstrate compliance with appropriate regulations. e.g. develop solutions that concur with legal and industry requirements and appropriate business context.

 Students will be assessed by External Examination, An employer set project and synoptic practical assignments